Pratikesh-kumar/localStorage/README.md

 # localStorage
-how to store in lacal storage basics
+how to store in local storage basics